IanGoodbody/ECE382_Lab6/README.md

 the A functionality not working.
 Durring the last lab, the timer configuration changed whenever a perifferial module was added leading to some adjustment for some time sensitive functions (IR signal changes).
 It was getting late so the debugging process that was used for the last lab was not used here and the A functionality was not finished.

+Additionally the sequence programmed for the A functionality involved the wheels moving for a short time then the indicator light turning on.
+For every reset of the chip and running of the debugging the wheels turning and light illuminating sequence was very inconsistent.
+It is possible that the program is getting stuck somehow in the wait sequence.

+#### Documenatation

+None.